Geometric Phases and Holonomy in Structured Optical Fields: The simplest case of the Pancharatnam phase

+In this case for $\delta=\pi$ we have $E_L \rightarrow -E_R$, $E_R \rightarrow E_L$, {with a different relative phase compared to the case above}. {From Eq.~\eqref{su2matrix} one can see that} a plane wave transmitted through a half-wave plate rotated by an angle $\beta$ is transformed as follows

-We cannot realize a rotation around the $z$-axis by a waveplate, but we can do this via some kind of gyrotropic medium~\cite{Berry1987-TheAdiabaticPhasea, Shumitskaya2024Apr, Garrison1988Jan}.
-The group SU(2) is a double covering (indeed, the universal covering group) of the group SO(3) consisting of all (special, \textit{i.e.} with unit determinant) rotations of the Poincar\'e sphere~\cite{Zee2016-GroupTheoryinaNut, Saito2024-Quantumfieldtheory, Saito2023Jul, Sugic2021-Particle-liketopolog}.
+{Let us note that in general case, the SU(2) transformation looks as follows } {Interestingly, by comparing Eqs.~\eqref{su2matrix} and \eqref{su2general}, one can see that a waveplate cannot realize a rotation about the $z$-axis (generated by $\sigma_z$).
+Such a rotation, however, can be achieved using a gyrotropic medium~\cite{Berry1987-TheAdiabaticPhasea, Shumitskaya2024Apr, Garrison1988Jan}. } The group SU(2) is a double covering (indeed, the universal covering group) of the group SO(3) consisting of all (special, \textit{i.e.} with unit determinant) rotations of a sphere, in our case, Poincar\'e sphere~\cite{Zee2016-GroupTheoryinaNut, Saito2024-Quantumfieldtheory, Saito2023Jul, Sugic2021-Particle-liketopolog}.
 This means that actually two SU(2) matrices correspond to each rotation of the Poincar\'e sphere.
-One can check that during any transformation of the form~\eqref{su2matrix}, all points of the Poincar\'e sphere are just rotated around some horizontal axis.
+One can check that during any transformation of the form~\eqref{su2matrix}, all points of the Poincar\'e sphere are just rotated around some horizontal axis (the orientation of the axis depends on $\beta$).
 For this, one should keep in mind the relation between Stokes parameters and Jones matrices~\cite{aa638919, delCastillo2013Mar} and compare with Chapter IV.5 ``SU(2): Double Covering and the Spinor'' in~\cite{Zee2016-GroupTheoryinaNut}.
-For convenience, we restrict our attention to the evolution of an initially circularly polarized state.
-The path of this state is drawn in Fig.~\ref{mainscheme}a.
-Depending on the thickness of the wave-plate, the path may have different lengths, so the a path is parametrized by thickness.
-Using~\eqref{eq:el_er} it is easy to see that the final phases will be different, and $\beta$- dependent.
-For two different paths which that cut out a slice (a closed contour) from the sphere, the phase difference will be equal to the half of the solid angle $\Omega/2$~\cite{Cohen2019-Geometricphasefrom}.
+For convenience, we restrict our attention to the evolution of an initially circularly polarized state $\ket{R}$.
+The path of this state under action of a waveplate is drawn in Fig.~\ref{mainscheme}a.
+Depending on the thickness of the waveplate, the path may have different lengths, so the path is parametrized by thickness.
+Using~\eqref{eq:el_er} it is easy to see that the phases of the final state $\ket{L}$ will be different, and $\beta$- dependent.
+For two different paths that cut out a slice (a closed contour) from the sphere, the phase difference will be equal to the half of the solid angle $\Omega/2$~\cite{Cohen2019-Geometricphasefrom}.